Senhua-Liu/Cloud-BigDataProject/README.md

   ]
 }
 ```
+Under this policy the access to the VPC-related information is allowed based on the condition "aws:RequestedRegion" which is quite similar to the "us-west-2".
+This means that the policy only permits VPC-related actions if the API request is made in the designated "us-west-2" AWS region.
+Actions allowed for VPC-related information:
+ec2:DescribeVpcs: Allows describing VPCs.
+ec2:DescribeSubnets: Allows describing subnets.
+ec2:DescribeSecurityGroups: Allows describing security groups.
+The specified region is "us-west-2".
+Therefore, this policy will only allow access to VPC-related information when the API request is made in the right "us-west-2" region.

 ### Question: What actions are allowed on the "example-bucket" and its objects based on this policy?
 What specific prefixes are specified in the condition?